 Beginning 2011-12, the Chancellor's Achievement Scholarship (introduced in 2005-06) now offers $20,000 over four years to the top 25% of out-of-state admitted new freshmen.

 Presidential Scholars are a select group drawn from Chancellor's Achievement Scholars.
 Presidential Scholars receive $55,000 over four years.
 These select students are awarded $15,000 per year during their freshman and sophomore years and $12,500 per year during their junior and senior years.
 The Presidential Scholars program began in 2006-07.

-Tuition rates for graduate students not classified as Colorado residents for tuition purposes increased 3.0% from 2009-10, with an increase in the differential for Law.
-See the section By-college tuition differentials, below.
+Tuition rates for graduate students not classified as Colorado residents for tuition purposes increased 5.0% from 2010-11.

 The by-college tuition differentials at CU Boulder have been in place for many years.
 The revenue from the differentials supports the cost of education in the college -- faculty, student programs, and other expenses.
 The differentials reflect differences in the cost of education, the market worth of the degree, and the popularity of the college.